The Association started life in 1982 with a handful of members and now has members all over England, Scotland, Wales and Northern Ireland.

 The pusher of a wheelchair during a match should be part of the furniture i.e. he/she should not speak or move apart from pushing the player.
 Any speaking or patting to say ‘well done’ etc. can be construed as coaching.
 Where possible the pusher should retire to the bank.
 They must remember they are an intrusion to the opposition’s concentration.
 The marker on the rink is responsible for the head being undisturbed until the shots have been decided.
 Unnecessary movement can cause a leaning wood to fall.
-During Training Weekends these guidelines still apply but in a more relaxed manner.
-The players under training must be allowed to call the shots and to decide which hand they wish to play.

 The Association shall be called the British Wheelchair Bowls Association (the Association).

 The Association shall operate under the auspices of the British Wheelchair Sports Foundation (the Foundation) and shall act as the Bowls Section of the Foundation.